 When I was to be born of poor and humble parents… far from My country and home…in a stable…in the severest season of the year and the coldest of nights…did I hesitate?
 Did I refuse?

 During thirty years I knew the hard toil of an obscure workshop, bearing the contempt and indifference of those for whom My father, St. Joseph, worked.
 Nor did I disdain to help My Mother in the humble and hidden occupations of her poor household.

 Had I not more knowledge than was needed for the humble trade of a carpenter, I who at twelve years of age taught the Doctors in the Temple?
 But such was My Father’s will and consequently it was in this way that I gave Him glory.

 From the beginning of My Public Life, I could have made Myself known at once as the Messiah and Son of God, so as to attract the intention and veneration of men to My teaching.
 I did not do so, because My one desire was to follow in all things My Father’s will.

 And when the hour of My Passion had struck, see how in spite of the cruelty of some, the insults of others, the desertion of My own, the ingratitude of the crowds…the unspeakable martyrdom of My body and the intense repugnance of My human nature, I embraced with ever more love that holy will.

 And with those moving words from our Lord, we conclude this 4th installment of Jesus and Josefa.
-On the next one, which will also be available as a Podcast on the Our Catholic Prayers Podcast Page, Jesus describes in vivid detail His journey on the Way of the Cross and his subsequent crucifixion at Calvary.
-We will be uploading this soon.
-In the meantime, check out our other podcasts as well as other pages on this website.
+On the next one, which is also available as a Podcast on the Our Catholic Prayers Podcast Page, Jesus describes in vivid detail His journey on the Way of the Cross and his subsequent crucifixion at Calvary.